Associate Professor of Arabic & Comparative Literature Convener of Middle Eastern and South Asian Languages

 PhD, University of Chicago

-At Boston University, Litvin teaches Arabic literature (in Arabic and in translation) as well as seminars on literary translation, “Global Shakespeares,” Arab-Russian literary encounters, and “1001 Nights in the World Literary Imagination.”
-She is founding director of the Middle East & North Africa Studies Program in the Frederick S. Pardee School of Global Studies.
-Born in Moscow, she holds a PhD in Social Thought from the University of Chicago and a BA in Humanities from Yale, and has spent three semesters at the Center for Arabic Study Abroad in Cairo (2001-2, 2011).
-Her research has been awarded an Andrew W. Mellon Postdoctoral Fellowship (Yale University), a Peter Paul Career Development Professorship (BU), an ACLS Frederick Burkhardt Fellowship (2015-6), and an Alexander von Humboldt Fellowship (2016-8).
+At Boston University, Litvin teaches Arabic and world literature as well as seminars on literary translation, “Global Shakespeares,” Arab-Russian literary encounters, and “1001 Nights in the World Literary Imagination.”
+She was founding director of the Middle East & North Africa Studies Program later included in the Frederick S. Pardee School of Global Studies.

 Read an interview with Professor Litvin on the blog for Transregional Research, Berlin.
 “I want to see more rising scholars with large and diverse language sets and really transnational interests – 5in10 with Margaret Litvin”